 Many people believe that an ‘easy’ way to avoid probate or to enable their children to assist them as they get older is to add their child to their bank accounts or even to the deed to their home.
 In our office, this is what we call ‘coffee shop’ and ‘beauty parlor’ law: You heard from a friend, who’s neighbor’s non-lawyer brother-in-law said it was a good idea.
 And while once in a blue moon this strategy might work for someone, most of the time it backfires.
-There are many reasons why this approach is NOT recommended:
+There are many reasons why this approach is NOT recommended.
+Here are a few: